Finslerian wormhole solution in the framework of modified gravity

-Modified theories have the flexibility to experiment with the effective stress-energy tensor to find an alternative approach for solving the exotic matter problem while still adhering to all energy conditions. $f(R,T)$ gravity is one of the modified theories of gravity that has received a lot of interest.
-With an exponential shape function that corresponds to the family $f(R, T)$ of extended theories of gravity, we have developed a Finslerian wormhole model in our present study.
-We focused our studies to the case $f(R,T)=R+f(T)$, where $f(T)=2\lambda T$ and $\lambda$ is constant parameter.
-The sensitivity of $f(R,T)$ gravity wormholes depends on a range of parameter choices.
-Due to this, several scholars have been working on $f(R, T)$ MGT among those, \cite{Chanda} discover that the parameter $\lambda$ has a significant impact in determining the composition of matter in wormholes.
-In Ref. \cite{Manjunatha}, authors investigate the wormhole model using an exponential shape function within the context of Finsler geometry by taking $\lambda=0$.
-The equilibrium configurations of white dwarfs are investigated by \cite{Carvalho} using an MGT that depends on the parameter $\lambda$.
+Modified theories have the flexibility to experiment with the effective stress-energy tensor to find an alternative approach for solving the exotic matter problem while still adhering to all energy conditions. $f(Ric,T)$ gravity is one of the modified theories of gravity that has received a lot of interest.
+With an exponential shape function that corresponds to the family $f(Ric, T)$ of extended theories of gravity, we have developed a Finslerian wormhole model in our present study.
+We focused our studies to the case $f(Ric,T)=Ric+f(T)$, where $f(T)=2\lambda T$ and $\lambda$ is constant parameter. {The nature of matter composition in $f(Ric,T)$ gravity wormholes is strongly influenced by parameter choices, with the study by Chanda et al. \cite{Chanda} emphasizing the significant impact of the parameter $\lambda$.} The equilibrium configurations of white dwarfs are investigated by G. A. Carvalho et al. \cite{Carvalho} using an MGT that depends on the parameter $\lambda$.
 As a result, numerous physicists and geometrists have this generalized geometry as interesting.
-Consequently, the Finslerian space-time manifold is of significance to us when we study the wormhole configuration in $f(R,T)$ MGT.
+Consequently, the Finslerian space-time manifold is of significance to us when we study the wormhole configuration in $f(Ric,T)$ MGT.
 In general, the "exotic matter" violates the weak/null energy conditions and has the unique capability to keep the wormhole tunnel open.
-We can reveal that NEC is an artifact of the general relativity that supports a wormhole.
+We can reveal that NEC is an artifact of the GR that supports a wormhole.
 A key requirement of static traversable wormholes, according to GR, is the violation of different energy conditions, often known as exotic matter.\\